 Topics covered include: cells; tissues/skin; skeletal system; endocrine system; nervous system; muscle system; blood; lymphatics; nonspecific immunity; humoral immunity; cellular immunity; cardiovascular system; respiratory system; urinary system; digestion and metabolism; and reproduction.

-BZ 101 (Humans and Other Animals) or BZ 110 (Principles of Animal Biology) or LIFE 102 (Attributes of Living Systems); CHEM 103 (Chemistry in Context) or CHEM 107 (Fundamentals of Chemistry) or CHEM 111 (General Chemistry I) or instructor approval.
+BZ 101 (Humans and Other Animals) or BZ 110 (Principles of Animal Biology) or Attributes of Living Systems; CHEM 103 (Chemistry in Context) or CHEM 107 (Fundamentals of Chemistry) or General Chemistry I or instructor approval

-Each lecture will be recorded on video, and processed for streaming video accessible through RamCT.
+Each lecture will be recorded on video, and processed for streaming video accessible through Canvas.
 A link on the course homepage will take you to an html page where you can link to the streaming video versions of the lectures.
-Lectures are usually mounted in RamCT the same day the lecture is presented.
+Lectures are usually mounted in Canvas the same day the lecture is presented.